Elements of Double-Entry Book-Keeping: A Complete Guide

 | I | Income / Revenue | Credit ↑ Revenue |

-Reverse: Anything that decreases the above gets the opposite entry (credit for expenses/assets/drawings; debit for liabilities/equity/revenue).
+Reverse Rule: Anything that decreases the above gets the opposite entry.

 5. Steps in the Double-Entry Process

-- Identify the transaction – source document (invoice, receipt, voucher, bank statement).
+- Identify the transaction from a source document.

-- Determine the accounts affected – classify each as asset, liability, capital, revenue, or expense.
+- Determine the accounts affected and classify them.

-- Record in the Journal – chronological entry with date, accounts, amounts, narration.
+- Record in the Journal with date, accounts, amounts, and narration.

-- Prepare Trial Balance – list all ledger balances; total debits = total credits.
+- Prepare Trial Balance to check total debits = total credits.

-- Make Adjusting Entries – accruals, prepayments, depreciation, provisions.
+- Make Adjusting Entries for accruals, prepayments, etc.

-- Prepare Financial Statements – Income Statement (Revenue – Expenses) & Balance Sheet (Assets = Liabilities + Equity).
+- Prepare Financial Statements (Income Statement & Balance Sheet).

-- Close Nominal Accounts – transfer revenues & expenses to Income Summary → then to Capital/Drawings.
+- Close Nominal Accounts to Income Summary and Capital.

 6. Journal Entry Format (Illustrative)